 With so much chatter online, even the best content can require a little nudge.
-Native advertising and content amplification is recommended to help it gain traction and drive consumption.
+Native advertising and content amplification are recommended to help it gain traction and drive consumption.

 You should also create content with SEO in mind.
-Know what search terms people are using and publish into that space, however also know that Google’s new Hummingbird algorithm delivers search results based on content quality and makeup more than keywords.
+Know what search terms people are using and publish into that space.
+However also know that Google’s algorithm delivers search results based on measured expertise, authority and trustworthiness, making quality content more important than keywords.

 After you have created awesome content and disseminated it through your own communication channels such as your blog and e-newsletters, you can dial up the amplifier.